By Dr. Salina Suy

 How do I get clear aligners?

 The process starts with a simple consultation.
-Call to schedule an appointment with your dentist for a clear aligner consult.
+Call to schedule an appointment with your dentist for a tmj pain management.

 During your consult, your dentist will examine you clinically, talk with you and discuss your treatment plan.
 Other diagnostic records include X-rays, clinical images and digital scans or captured impressions.